 Side sleepers should look for a bed that has good pressure relief for the same reason—spine alignment is important no matter how you sleep.
 When you sleep on your side, you need the mattress to have a little bit of give around your hips and shoulders so that you don’t have a gap under your stomach.
 And like we mentioned earlier, that pressure relief is what prevents your limbs from succumbing to pins and needles.

-If you’re a combo sleeper (you switch positions throughout the night), you’ll want something somewhere in the middle.
+If you’re a combination sleeper (you switch positions throughout the night), you’ll want something somewhere in the middle.
 Of course, just where on the spectrum is totally dependent on you—your body and your preferences.

 Keeping your linens frequently washed and your carpets obsessively vacuumed is just a way of life for allergy sufferers.
 Your mattress should be no exception.